-Santa Barbara is known for many things—the beautiful Spanish-style buildings, the sunny beaches, the famous residents (Robb Lowe, Cat Cora, Oprah).
-But recently the city and its surrounding area have become famous for something else: fantastic wine.
-In the past decade, Santa Barbara county has become arguably the most exciting wine region in the United States.
-With five distinct AVAs, the West Coast’s only east-west transverse mountain range (the Santa Rita Hills), and a supportive environment in which the best winemakers collaborate rather than compete, the area produces everything from bright sauvignon blancs to rich syrahs, and even some unusual sparkling wines.
+Santa Barbara is known for many things—the beautiful Spanish-style buildings, the sunny beaches, the famous residents (Rob Lowe, Cat Cora, Oprah).
+But this southern California city and its surrounding area have become famous for something else: fantastic wine.
+In the past decade, Santa Barbara county has become one of the most exciting wine regions in the United States.
+With five distinct AVAs, the West Coast’s only east-west transverse mountain range (the Santa Rita Hills), and a supportive environment in which the best winemakers collaborate rather than compete, Santa Barbara wine country produces everything from bright sauvignon blancs to rich syrahs and even some unusual sparkling wines.

-Just across the street is the tasting room for Pali Winery, which opened in 2005 and specializes in pinot noir.
-With its floor-to-ceiling windows and large patio, the spot feels like a cross between a traditional tasting room and a wine bar and is a favorite place for locals who want to grab a glass and hang out for a bit.
-Try a flight of pinots to learn about all the ways this one grape can be used, from the Huntington, a medium-bodied wine that tastes of ripe red fruits with a hint of smoke, to the Durell, which has a complex, smooth flavor with hints of plum and black currant.
-Then grab a glass from the winery’s Tower 15 label, which makes a wider variety of wines, including a delicious, fruity rosé.
+Across the street from Santa Barbara Winery is the tasting room for Pali Wine Co., which opened in 2005 and specializes in pinot noir.
+With its floor-to-ceiling windows and large patio, the spot feels like a cross between a traditional tasting room and a wine bar and is a favorite place for locals who want to enjoy a glass in a relaxed atmosphere.
+To learn about all the ways one grape can be used, order a flight of pinots ($15), which includes the Huntington, a medium-bodied wine that tastes of ripe red fruits with a hint of smoke, and the Durell, which has a complex, smooth flavor with hints of plum and black currant.
+Then try a glass from the winery’s Tower 15 label, which makes a wider variety of wines, including a delicious, fruity rosé.